 Segment 3: The river run (miles 2.5-5.4)

 The final stretch flattens out.
 The boardwalks hover just above the water, occasionally giving way to packed dirt trails through the forest.
 The river widens and slows.
-This is the quietest section.
+This is the quietest section, recalling the meditative pace of Portugal’s most celebrated coastal walk in feel if not in landscape.
 Look for dragonflies and damselflies over the calmer water.
 Early morning hikers sometimes spot European otters fishing near the banks, though foot traffic has pushed wildlife activity to dawn and dusk.
 The Gola do Salto rapid appears suddenly as the riverbed drops and whitewater roars.
-A viewing platform lets you appreciate the hydraulic power without getting wet.
+A viewing platform lets you appreciate the hydraulic force without getting wet.
 The trail ends at Espiunca, marked by a concrete road bridge and the river beach bar.

 Best months: May, September, and October

-These shoulder seasons offer moderate temperatures (60-75°F / 16-24°C), fewer crowds, and lower fire risk.
-The river runs clearer after winter rains.
+These shoulder seasons deliver moderate temperatures (60-75°F / 16-24°C), fewer crowds, and lower fire risk.
+The river runs clearer after winter rains, and the gorge is genuinely pleasant before the summer heat sets in.

 Summer (June-August): Beautiful but brutal

 Temperatures in the gorge exceed 104°F (40°C).
 The granite cliffs reflect heat, creating an oven effect.
-Heat exhaustion causes most emergency rescues.
+Heat exhaustion causes most emergency rescues on this trail.
 If hiking in summer, start at 8:00 AM.
 Carry 1.5 liters of water per person minimum.
-Avoid the 12:00-3:00 PM window entirely if traveling with kids or elderly companions.
+Avoid the 12:00-3:00 PM window entirely if traveling with children or elderly companions.

 Winter: Risky and often closed